influxdata/docs-v2/content/influxdb/cloud-dedicated/primers/api/v1/_index.md

 Don't use the v1 CLI for writing data to {{% cloud-name %}}.
 While the v1 CLI may coincidentally work with {{% cloud-name %}}, it isn't supported.

-If you need to test writes interactively, see how to [use the v1 API with HTTP clients and custom code](#use-the-v1-api-with-http-clients-and-custom-code).
+If you need to test writes interactively, see how to [write data using HTTP clients](#write-data-using-http-clients).